 By statute, the SBE is the governing and policy-making body of the CDE.
 The Constitution and statute also assign the SBE a variety of other responsibilities:

 The SBE adopts rules and regulations for its own government, the government of its appointees, and government of the state’s public schools.

 The SBE has approved rigorous statewide academic standards for content and student performance in English–language arts, history-social science, mathematics, science, visual and performing arts, and physical education.

-The SBE adopts curriculum frameworks in reading/language arts, foreign language, history-social science, health, mathematics, physical education, science, and the visual and performing arts.
+The SBE adopts curriculum frameworks in reading/language arts, foreign language, history-social science, health, mathematics, physical education, science, career technical education and the visual and performing arts.
 These frameworks are based on previously approved academic standards.
-In 2007, the SBE also adopted a curriculum framework for career technical education.
 The frameworks inform and guide the local development and implementation of specific curricula for kindergarten through high school students and serve as the basis for the adoption of instructional materials.

 The SBE considers requests from local educational agencies to waive statutory and regulatory requirements.

 The SBE adopts tests and sets policies for the statewide assessment system.
 The system, known as the California Assessment of Student Performance and Progress (CAASPP) System, includes summative and interim assessments as well as a digital library of resources for educators to help improve classroom instruction.
 In addition the system includes the California Alternate Assessment, California Science Assessments and Standards-based Tests in Spanish.

 The SBE reviews and acts on petitions to unify and reorganize school districts by determining whether the petitions meet statutorily established criteria.
 Upon approval, the SBE sets the area in which local elections on petitions will be held.